MSME Vendor Onboarding in India

 B) Reporting pattern of Tax Deductor

-Are the Tax Deductor reporting on the basis of the actual date or are they either putting the date of the end of the month or the end of the quarter?
+Are the Tax Deductor reporting based on the actual date or are they either putting the date of the end of the month or the end of the quarter?
 Accordingly, one shall select the approach of reconciliation.
 If the Tax Deductor is clubbing the amount for the quarter or month and just reporting a single line item then in that case just a TAN level month-wise or quarter-wise reconciliation will suffice.

 C) Availability of TDS rate for each sales line item